 Write a Detailed Job Description

-Include the qualities you want in a nanny such as level of education, discipline techniques, special skills like art or music, and experience.
+Include the qualities you want in a nanny, such as level of education, discipline techniques, special skills like art or music, and experience.
 Detail the hours and schedule the nanny is expected to work as well as the hourly rate.
-Provide the ages and gender of your children and location of the job.
+Provide the ages, gender of your children, and the location of the job.